HMS Ajax (22): Pre-war and first actions

-On the 2nd and 3 June 1937, Ajax and other ships of the squadron took part in combined exercises with the Bermuda Garrison, to practice raiding a hostile shore.
-"Blue Land Force" (Headquarters, "B" Company, 1st.
-Sherwood Foresters, a company of Royal Marines, a Royal Navy howitzer battery and a naval demolition party), commanded by Major John R. Chidlaw-Roberts, M.C, Sherwood Foresters (with its boats guided by members of the Royal Bermuda Yacht Club), was landed from Ajax before sunrise at Spanish Point, with the objective of moving overland to attack an imaginary fuel dump at Admiralty House, supported by fire from Ajax, Exeter and other vessels of the naval flotilla, as well as by naval aircraft.
+On 2 and 3 June 1937, Ajax and other ships of the squadron took part in combined exercises with the Bermuda Garrison to practice raiding a hostile shore.
+"Blue Land Force" (Headquarters, "B" Company, 1st Sherwood Foresters, a company of Royal Marines, a Royal Navy howitzer battery and a naval demolition party), commanded by Major John R. Chidlaw-Roberts, Sherwood Foresters (with its boats guided by members of the Royal Bermuda Yacht Club), was landed from Ajax before sunrise at Spanish Point, Bermuda, with the objective of moving overland to attack an imaginary fuel dump at Admiralty House, supported by fire from Ajax, Exeter and other vessels, as well as by naval aircraft.
 The defending force included patrol boats manned by the Royal Naval Volunteer Reserve and "Red Land Force" (three battalions, represented by a platoon of the Bermuda Volunteer Rifle Corps).

-Sir Arthur George Murchison Fletcher, the Governor of Trinidad signalled the Commander-in-Chief in Bermuda on the 20th June 1937 for a cruiser to be sent to that colony due to riots that had broken out among strikers in the oil fields of Apex and Fyzabad, which had included the killings of two police officers.
+Sir Arthur George Murchison Fletcher, the Governor of Trinidad signalled the Commander-in-Chief in Bermuda on 20 June 1937 for a cruiser to be sent to that colony due to riots that had broken out among strikers in the oil fields of Apex and Fyzabad, which had included the killings of two police officers.
 Workers in other industries had also staged sympathy strikes.
-HMS Ajax, which was at Nassau at the time, was ordered to Trinidad.
-Exeter, which was about to depart Bermuda for the Panama Canal, was also ordered to Trinidad on the 21st.
+Ajax, which was at Nassau at the time, was ordered to Trinidad.
+Exeter, which was about to depart Bermuda for the Panama Canal, was also ordered to Trinidad on 21 June.
 Ajax landed platoons of seamen and marines from her crew to support the civil police in re-establishing order.
-On 2 July 1937, the marines of Ajax joined with those of Exeter and two-hundred police constables to assault the village of Fyzabad.
+On 2 July, the marines of Ajax joined with those of Exeter and 200 police constables to assault the village of Fyzabad.
 By 5 July, the situation in Trinidad had returned largely to normal.
-Ajax departed Trinidad, and the America and West Indies Station, on the 14 July, 1937, for HM Dockyard, Portsmouth to pay off and refit, with HMS Apollo not arriving at Trinidad from Bermuda to relieve her until 17 July, 1937.
+Ajax departed Trinidad, and the America and West Indies Station on 14 July 1937 for Her Majesty's Dockyard, Portsmouth, to pay off and refit.

 She rejoined her squadron in America and the West Indies in February 1938 and remained in the Atlantic until 1939, when she was redeployed to the Pacific, off South America.
-On 27 January, Ajax went to assist the rescue of earthquake victims at Talcahuano, in Chile.
+On 27 January, Ajax went to assist the rescue of earthquake victims at Talcahuano, Chile.
 She then returned to Bermuda and was redeployed to the South Atlantic Division in March.